Sweden Finnish

-Sweden Finnish (ruotsinsuomi) is the variety of Finnish spoken in Sweden by around 250,000 active speakers.
+Sweden Finnish (ruotsinsuomi; Sverigefinska) is the variety of Finnish spoken in Sweden by around 250,000 active speakers.
 The grammar of Sweden Finnish does not significantly differ from Standard Finnish, but it does however contain some Swedish terminology.
 Sweden Finnish is the result of Finnish immigrants arriving in Sweden, mainly between 1954 and 1970.
 Possessive suffixes are rarely used in Sweden Finnish, but some words are used as articles.